-- A. Unwelcome sexual propositions, invitations, solicitations, and flirtations. - B. Physical and/or sexual assault. - C. Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances. - D. Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls. - E. Sexually suggestive objects, pictures, videotapes, audio recordings, or literature, placed in the work or educational environment, which may embarrass or offend individuals. - F. Unwelcome and inappropriate touching, patting, or pinching; obscene gestures. - G. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another. - H. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - I. Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature. - J. Inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life.
+- A. Unwelcome sexual propositions, invitations, solicitations, and flirtations. - B. Unwanted physical and/or sexual contact. - C. Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances. - D. Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes, or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls. - E. Sexually suggestive objects, pictures, videotapes, audio recordings, or literature placed in the work or educational environment, which may embarrass or offend individuals. - F. Unwelcome and inappropriate touching, patting, or pinching; obscene gestures. - G. A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another. - H. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history. - I. Consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment. - J. Verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature. - K. Inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life.

 Not all behavior with sexual connotations constitutes unlawful sexual harassment.
-Sex-based or gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's education, or such that it creates a hostile or abusive educational environment, or such that it is intended to, or has the effect of, denying or limiting a student's ability to participate in or benefit from the educational program or activities.
+Sex-based and gender-based conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects, limits, or denies an individual's employment, or such that it creates a hostile or abusive employment or educational environment.